patrickwarner/openadserve/docs/adcp-integration.md

 - Automated campaign and line item setup
 - Input validation and error handling
 - Integration with existing publisher workflows
+- **Note**: Creative content must be added separately.
+The AdCP Creative Protocol (future implementation) will handle creative asset management.
+For now, use the admin UI to add creatives after campaign creation.

 ## Getting Started